anvaymishra1/Hamilton_Clone/README.md

-# Calculator
+# Hamilton Clone

-A calculator build with flutter with UI resembling that of One Plus.
+An app build with flutter with UI resembling that of Hamilton App.

 ## Getting Started